 Taking care of what we have

 The capital assets that the DNR manages belong to the citizens of Minnesota and are essential to providing outdoor recreation and natural resources management.
-These assets are aging and many are in disrepair and need urgent fixing.
-Our natural resources capital assets are abundant and varied, including:

-- water and sewer systems
+- water and wastewater systems

-- water control structures
+- public water accesses

-- public water accesses and
+- water control structures and

 Repair costs increase about 8 percent annually, so addressing these problems now saves Minnesota money over time.